deveel/deveel.repository/README.md

 | _Deveel.Repository.DynamicLinq_ | [![NuGet](https://img.shields.io/nuget/v/Deveel.Repository.DynamicLinq.svg)](https://www.nuget.org/packages/Deveel.Repository.DynamicLinq/) |
 | _Deveel.Repository.Manager_ | [![NuGet](https://img.shields.io/nuget/v/Deveel.Repository.Manager.svg)](https://www.nuget.org/packages/Deveel.Repository.Manager/) |

+### Requirements

+The library is built on top of the _[.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)_ and requires a runtime that supports it: ensure that your application is configured to use the latest version of the runtime.

 ### The Kernel Package

 If you are interested developing a driver for a specific data source, you can use the _kernel_ package as a dependency, and implement the interfaces to access the data source: you will still receive many benefits by using the abstractions provided by the library, simplifying your development and usage.